Eastern Beach Geelong: Everything You Need To Know

 Geelong Bollards

-One of the most famous things to see in Geelong are the Geelong Waterfront Bollards.
+One of the most famous things to see in Geelong is the Geelong Waterfront Bollards.

 There are more than 100 of these incredible works of art scattered along the foreshore from Rippleside Park to Limeburners Point and the Botanic Gardens.